-- UPC staff continue to be actively involved in the organization of special sessions on geoscience informatics at AGU, AMS and EGU meetings. - UPC staff heavily involved in the AGU Fall Meeting in San Francisco and the AMS Annual Meeting in San Antonio. - Many papers were presented by staff and our collaborators at both meetings - UPC exhibited a booth at the AMS meeting; planning to skip next year - We are organizing sessions at the AGU Joint Assembly in Acapulco, Mexico and EGU 2007 in Vienna, Austria. - University of Oklahoma will be hosting a Regional Workshop for the Unidata community this fall.
+- UPC staff continue to be actively involved in the organization of special sessions on geoscience informatics at AGU, AMS and EGU meetings. - UPC staff heavily involved in the AGU Fall Meeting in San Francisco and the AMS Annual Meeting in San Antonio. - Many papers were presented by staff and our collaborators at both meetings - UPC exhibited a booth at the AMS meeting; planning to skip next year - Unidata organized a session on web services and interoperability at the EGU meeting in Vienna; A proposal is being prepared for submission to EGU to start an ESSI division. - We are organizing sessions at the AGU Joint Assembly in Acapulco, Mexico - University of Oklahoma will be hosting a Regional Workshop for the community in September.